home-assistant/home-assistant.io/source/_components/thermostat.heatmiser.markdown

 sharing: true
 footer: true
 logo: heatmiser.png
-ha_category: Thermostat
+ha_category: Deprecated
 ha_release: "0.10"
 ---

-**This platform has been deprecated in favor of a "climate" platform and will be removed in the future.
+**This platform has been deprecated in favor of a "[climate](/components/climate.heatmiser/)" platform and will be removed in the future.
 Please use the climate platform.**

 The `heatmiser` thermostat platform let you control [Heatmiser DT/DT-E/PRT/PRT-E](http://www.heatmisershop.co.uk/heatmiser-slimline-programmable-room-thermostat/) thermostats from Heatmiser.
 The module itself is currently setup to work over a RS232 -> RS485 converter, therefore it connects over IP.